Should I Get Solar Panels Now or Wait?

 Increased home value makes solar worth considering because it isn’t the only return that this investment offers.
 It is in addition to the projected savings of residential solar.

-The comparative cost of solar compared to the local utility rates throughout the array’s life are often drastically lower.
-Solar savings are even higher when the customer decides to use a loan or pays in cash instead of getting a leased array.
+The cost of solar compared to the local utility rates throughout the life of home’s solar panels is often drastically lower.
+Solar savings are even higher when the customer decides to use a loan or pays in cash.

-The savings of solar are dependent on solar’s Levelized Cost of Energy and the retail electric rate of the utility throughout an array’s life.
-According to EnergySage, the average projected savings are between $10,000 and $30,000.
+The savings of solar are dependent on solar’s Levelized Cost of Energy and the retail electricity rate of the utility throughout an array’s life.
+According to EnergySage, the average projected solar savings are between $10,000 and $30,000.

 The Cost of Waiting for Better Solar Technology

 Because the price of solar has drastically decreased over the past several years, many fear that the cost of solar isn’t as low as it might be in the future.
-While this might be the case, these individuals aren’t considerating what is being lost every month they are without solar.
+While this might be the case, these individuals aren’t considering what is lost every month they are without solar power.

-The current price of solar is already below most local utility electric rates.
-Every month a homeowner goes without solar, they are missing out on the savings that an array could have provided them.
-As utility rates go up and the value of the dollar goes down, the buying power of the dollar decreases.
+The current price of solar is already below most local utility electricity rates.
+Every month a homeowner goes without solar, they are missing out on the savings that home solar panels could have provided them.
+As utility rates continue to go up, and the value of the dollar goes down, the buying power of the dollar decreases.

-So, although a solar array may cost less in the next five or ten years, inflation could mean the cost is close to the same.
+Although a solar array may cost less in the next five or ten years, inflation would make the cost close to the same.
 The cost difference would come from the savings the homeowner missed out on over the years spent waiting.

 Another factor to consider is the cause of the decrease in solar costs.
 Solar tech has been the main contributing factor to the past price decreases.
 However, solar panels are no longer a large part of the cost of residential solar.

-Soft costs, such as permitting, which are different for every city and town, are now the leading cost variable in the price of residential solar.
+Soft costs, such as solar permitting, have become the leading cost variable in the price of residential solar.
 Soft costs, however, are not as significant as solar technology pricing once was.
-Even with continued decreases in technology costs, solar prices won’t decrease at the rate that they were.
+Even with continued decreases in technology and soft costs, solar prices won’t decrease at the rate it once did.